 Short answer: Not illegal under federal law, possibly

-illegal under state law, but even there prosecution is rare.
+illegal under state law, but even there penalties are typically low

 There is no U.S. federal law against gambling online

 There is no U.S. federal law against gambling online.
 At the federal level, gambling online is perfectly legal, because of the lack of a law against it.
-It's possible to run afoul of state law (especially in extremely conservative states), but even there prosecution is extremely rare.
-This article focuses mostly on federal law.
+It's possible to run afoul of state law (especially in extremely conservative states), but even there prosecution is extremely rare, and penalties are usually slight.

 This might be confusing because other outlets erroneously reported that Congress banned online gambling in 2006.
 Those reports are simply wrong.
 The 2006 law makes it illegal for banks to move gambling money when the bets are already illegal (like from a state law), but doesn't make it illegal for players to make bets.
 The law simply does not create or extend any ban on gambling itself.
 In fact, the law says quite clearly, "No provision of this subchapter shall be construed as altering, limiting, or extending any Federal or State law or Tribal-State compact prohibiting, permitting, or regulating gambling within the United States."
 If you want to check for yourself, here's the full text of the law.